stuartsierra/lazytest/README.md

-LAZYTEST IS ALPHA AND SUBJECT TO CHANGE
+LAZYTEST IS BETA: THERE MAY BE BUGS
 =======================================

 Lazytest: behavior-driven development/testing framework for Clojure